rogeriofonteles/crawler/README.md

 # crawler
-A crawler for gathering imobiliary data
+A crawler for gathering real estate data